midnight-mary/carpentries-collab-2023-11-16/README.md

 # A lesson on processing text-based corpora for musical discourse analysis

-This is a 1-day workshop introducing basic natural language processing concepts and tools for music researchers.
+This is a 1-day workshop introducing natural language processing concepts and tools for music researchers.

 This lesson uses [The Carpentries Workbench][workbench].